mi161374/pytorch_unet/README.md

 A Flask app has been created to use the trained UNet model.
 This app will receive a repository of .tif images, and predictions will be generated and saved in the results repository.

-The app can also be accessed using a docker container as well.
+The app can also be accessed using docker.

 ## Table of Contents